simo026q/mnz-dashboard/README.md

 A list of known problems and solutions.

 ### Some data values don't show
-- Try updating to the lastest version of SimHub
+- Try updating to the latest version of SimHub and the dashboard.
+Dashboards are always tested with the latest version of SimHub available before release.